Micah-L/audiomesh/README.md

 - Linux-based OS on each node.
 - Python 3.10+
-- ALSA (for audio capture/playback) or PulseAudio/Jack support.
+- ALSA (for audio capture/playback) or JACK support.
 - `poetry`
 - Web browser for accessing the UI.